 What is a Chamber ribbon cutting?

 A ribbon cutting is the ceremonial opening of a brand-new or newly-renovated/relocated business that has opened within the last six months.
-It can inaugurate a business’s first day of business or it can take place weeks after the business’s soft opening.
+It can inaugurate an organization’s first day of business or it can take place weeks after the business’ soft opening.

 You must be a new or current Chamber member in good standing (including dues paid) for the Grand Rapids Area Chamber of Commerce to participate in your ribbon cutting.

 Grand Rapids Area Chamber of Commerce is available to assist with your ceremony if your business has: